groupdocs-redaction/GroupDocs.Redaction-Docs/net/developer-guide/basic-usage/redaction-basics.md

 url: redaction/net/redaction-basics
 title: Redaction basics
 weight: 4
-description: It allows C# developers to apply metadata, image, annotation and text redaction in their documents.
+description: This article shows that how C# developers can apply metadata, image, annotation and text redaction in their documents.
 Wide range of document formats is supported, such as, PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX and others.
 keywords: text redaction, c#, PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX
 productName: GroupDocs.Redaction for .NET
 hideChildren: False